Skip to Site Header Skip to Main Content Skip to Footer

 Fragmented sleep can have profound health consequences, affecting everything from cognitive function and mood to physical health.
 Even one night of disrupted sleep can negatively impact your perception of pain, though it doesn’t influence pain tolerance or inhibition.
 This underscores the importance of maintaining continuous sleep to ensure overall well-being.

-Taking action to address fragmented sleep is essential for maintaining your health and quality of life.
-Implementing good sleep hygiene practices, treating underlying health issues, and optimizing your sleep environment can make a significant difference.
+Taking action to address it is essential for maintaining your health and quality of life.
+Implementing good sleep hygiene practices, treating underlying health issues, and optimizing your environment for sleep can make a significant difference.

 Remember, it's ok to ask for help.
 Improving your sleep is a critical step toward enhancing your overall health.